abdoulfataoh/Nondeterminism-of-ChatGPT-in-Code-Generation/README.md

 # Nondeterminism-of-ChatGPT-in-Code-Generation

 ## Datasets
-Below are the links to the datasets we used in our experiments.
-(Below are the instruction of how to download and prepare the dataset)
+There are links to the datasets we used in our experiments.
+(Below are the instructions on how to download and prepare the dataset)

 [HumanEval](https://github.com/openai/human-eval)